 Famous for its beautiful beaches, Bahia is betting on a new tourist craze: the exploitation of cocoa farm tourism in the southern region.
 Brazil, which was once the second largest producer of cocoa in the world, has returned to exporting.
 The cocoa farms of Ilhéus and the region offer guided […]

-Ilhéus is known worldwide through the works of Jorge Amado, such as Terras do Sem Fim, Cacau, São Jorge de Ilhéus and Gabriela Cravo e Canela and the city receives visitors from all Brazilian regions and abroad.
-The municipality also has the longest coastline in Bahia, with 100 kilometers of beach, as […]
+Ilhéus, located in the south of Bahia, is recognised worldwide thanks to the works of Jorge Amado, such as Terras do Sem Fim, Cacau, São Jorge de Ilhéus and Gabriela, Cravo e Canela.
+Rich in history and stunning landscapes, the city is an enchanting destination that attracts visitors from all […]

-Canavieiras has a long and beautiful coastline, full of beautiful beaches, rivers, mangroves, coconut trees and small islands full of Atlantic Forest.
-Get to know the town and stroll through the Historic Site, with its beautiful 18th and 19th century mansions, handicrafts, many restaurants and, at weekends, a variety of […]
+Canavieiras has a long and beautiful coastline, full of beautiful beaches, rivers, mangroves, coconut groves and small islands full of Atlantic Forest.
+Getting to know the town and strolling around the Historic Site, with its beautiful 18th and 19th century mansions, handicrafts, many restaurants and, at weekends, a variety of […]

-When the first Spanish colonisers arrived in America, cocoa was already cultivated by the Indians, mainly the Aztecs in Mexico and the Mayans in Central America.
+When the first Spanish colonisers arrived in America, cocoa was already cultivated by the Indians, especially the Aztecs in Mexico and the Mayans in Central America.
 According to historians, the cacao tree, called cacahualt, was considered sacred.
-In Mexico, the Aztecs believed it to be of divine origin and that […]
+In Mexico, the Aztecs believed that it had a divine origin and that […]

-For 22 years, the sloth, an animal with a sweet expression and gentle gestures, has had an exclusive research centre in Ilhéus (BA).
-In the 43-hectare reserve, 16 animals of the common species and 18 of the collared species are currently cared for.
-The differences between the two are in […]
+The sloth, an animal with a sweet expression and gentle gestures, has an exclusive research centre in Ilhéus (BA).
+The 43-hectare reserve currently cares for 16 of the common species and 18 of the collared species.
+The differences between the two lie in the colour of their fur and the […]

 Chocolate Paths and Road on the Cocoa Coast

-The intention is to rescue the culture of cocoa cultivation that has been part of the region’s history for decades.
-The route involves the entire Cocoa Coast in Bahia and passes through four cities in the region: Ilhéus, Itacaré, Uruçuca and Canavieiras.
-The Chocolate Road, connecting Ilhéus and Uruçuca, is […]
+The purpose of the Chocolate Paths and Road on the Cocoa Coast is to revive the culture of cocoa cultivation, which has marked the region’s history for decades.
+The route covers the entire Cocoa Coast in Bahia, passing through four cities: Ilhéus, Itacaré, Uruçuca and Canavieiras.
+The Chocolate Road, which […]

 Best destinations on the Cocoa Coast in Bahia

-Cocoa Coast or Costa do Cacau is a region of extraordinary scenic beauty that still preserves little altered natural landscapes.
-True ecological paradises on the Cocoa Coast – always marked by the exuberant presence of the Atlantic Forest, considered by the world scientific community as one of the richest ecosystems […]
+The Cocoa Coast is a region of extraordinary scenic beauty that still preserves unspoilt natural landscapes.
+True ecological paradises make up this destination, always marked by the exuberant presence of the Atlantic Rainforest, considered by the world scientific community to be one of the most biodiverse ecosystems on the planet. […]

 Nova Viçosa is the gateway to the Abrolhos Archipelago